-Inheritance Tax may be due on assets when they are transferred into or out of trust and on certain trusts at each 10-year anniversary.
+Find out if Inheritance Tax is due on assets transferred in or out of a trust and on certain trusts at each 10 year anniversary.

 Inheritance Tax and settled property